mtmorgan/mtmorgan.github.io/_posts/2024-10-29-boogie-woogie-bubble.markdown

 connection to Mondrian would be even less clear).

-Originally I set the maximum bubble diameter to 1/2 the minimum width or hieght of the canvas.
+Originally I set the maximum bubble diameter to 1/2 the minimum width or height of the canvas.
 This meant that new alleles were centered in a two-dimensional square on the canvas.
 The simulation above sets the maximum diameter to the minimum width or height, so when only a single allele is present its bubble occupies the entire width or height of